Can We Keep the Sabbath Any Day of the Week?

 Photo by Kyrie kim on Unsplash

-The Sabbath, as a day of worship and rest, was changed to Sunday.
-But not by Jesus, the early church, or anyone else in Bible times.
+The Sabbath, as a day of worship and rest, is much less common to be observed by Christians today than Sunday worship.
+But this change was not instituted by Jesus, the early church, or anyone else in Bible times.
 The Bible does not indicate any need for this change, either.
 Humans changed the day later without direction from God.

 “And the women who had come with Him from Galilee followed after, and they observed the tomb and how His body was laid.
 Then they returned and prepared spices and fragrant oils.
 And they rested on the Sabbath according to the commandment” (Luke 23:55-56, NKJV).